 Keep an eye on it, turn down the heat as the liquid reduces.
 Taste it for salt and add more if necessary.
 Serve and enjoy!

 Now you are probably wondering what to make with pork carnitas?

 Carnitas can be used as a filling for burritos, tacos, quesadillas or use them as a topping for nachos.
-Serve pulled pork carnitas with a simple tomato salsa, guacamole or a black bean and corn salad.
+Serve pulled pork carnitas with a simple tomato salsa, guacamole, or a black bean and corn salsa.
 Or you could try one of the 17 light pulled pork sides dishes by Amy from The Devil Wears Salad.

 Slow Cooker Pulled Pork